Lighthouses of the United States: New Jersey

 - [Cohansey (4?)]

 - Date unknown (station established 1838).
 Active; focal plane 42 ft (13 m); flash every 4 s, white or red depending on direction.
 Approx. 11 m (36 ft) square skeletal tower, painted black.
 No photo available, but Google has a satellite view.
 The original lighthouse was heavily damaged by a storm in 1879.
 It was replaced in 1883 by a lantern atop a 1-1/2 story wood keepers house.
-It was deactivated and replaced by a skeletal tower in 1913 and then was destroyed by a "mysterious" fire on 21 July 1933.
-Lighthouse Explorer has a Coast Guard photo of the 1883 lighthouse, and NJLHS has a historic postcard view.
+Deactivated and replaced by a skeletal tower in 1913, the second lighthouse was destroyed by a "mysterious" fire on 21 July 1933.
+Lighthouse Digest has a Coast Guard photo of the 1883 lighthouse, and NJLHS has a historic postcard view.
 Located on a sandy island off the mouth of Cohansey River, about 6 mi (10 km) south of Greenwich.
 Accessible only by boat.
 Owner/operator: U.S. Coast Guard.
 ARLHS USA-1033; Admiralty J1293; USCG 2-1990.

 Salem County Lighthouses